heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Step 2 — Open your cloned repository

-Cloned repositories are copies of remote repositories that are created on your local computer, allowing you to work on files within the repository locally.
+Cloned repositories are copies of remote repositories created on your local computer.
+They allow you to work on files within the repository locally.

 To locate and open your cloned repository from your terminal, do the following: